daveiator/artnet_to_opendmx/README.md

 | -r | --remember | Keep the last dmx values if the art-net connection is lost (default: false) |
 | | --verbose | Print information about the received art-net packets       (default: false) |
 | | --nogui | Disable the GUI (default: false) |

-_Should work cross-platform, but only tested on Windows._

 ## Example:
 #### Opens a bridge named "Interface1" on universe 0 and the device COM4